The Theme & Categories

 Breaking the Habit

-Built on the foundation of ethically driven photography, this competition celebrates and champions methods that honour marine life and their habitats—capturing images with integrity, patience, and respect for the ocean’s rhythms.
-Our primary focus is to encourage participants to adopt mindful practices that reflect a deep care for the underwater world.
+Built on a foundation of ethically driven photography, this competition celebrates and champions approaches that honour marine life and their habitats—capturing images with integrity, patience, and respect for the ocean’s natural rhythms.
+Our primary focus is to encourage participants to adopt mindful practices that reflect a deep care for the underwater world, where we learn to capture with purpose and compete with heart.

 This year’s shootout challenges you to break free, think differently, and create with purpose.
-While the ethos of ethical storytelling remains at the heart of the competition, the theme encourages expansive interpretations.
-Whether it’s overcoming creative stagnation, experimenting with unconventional techniques, or reflecting on humanity’s influence on the underwater world, this is your chance to push boundaries and share a unique vision.
+While the ethos of ethical storytelling remains at the heart of this competition, the theme encourages expansive interpretations.
+Whether it’s overcoming creative stagnation, experimenting with unconventional techniques, or reflecting on humanity’s influence on the underwater world—this is your chance to push boundaries and share your unique vision.

-The competition categories have been crafted to inspire this journey, offering opportunities to explore diverse aspects of underwater photography—from the intricate beauty of macro life to the grandeur of wide-angle seascapes.
-Let these categories guide your interpretation of Breaking the Habit, but remember—it’s your perspective, creativity, and thought-provoking approach that will truly stand out.
+The competition categories have been crafted to support this journey, offering opportunities to explore the full breadth of underwater photography—from the intricate beauty of macro life to the grandeur of wide-angle seascapes.
+Let these categories guide your interpretation of Breaking the Habit, but remember—it’s your perspective, intent, and thought-provoking approach that will truly stand out.

 The Categories